lachlanmcdonald/mg-shader-wiki/Brush-Shaders.md

 ## Restricting voxels (painting existing voxels)

-By default, [Brush Shaders](Brush-Shaders) are used with the **Voxel Shader Mode**, however, the **Paint** mode can also be used to replace voxels with the chosen color.
+By default, [Brush Shaders](Brush-Shaders) are used with the **Voxel Shader Mode** as shown above.

+However, the **Paint** mode can also be used to replace only selected voxels.
+For example, to apply the [brick pattern](Brick-Brushes) to existing volumes.

 1. Right-click your chosen color and select **Inverse**
-2. Right-click any other color and select **Voxel Selection by Color**
+2. Right-click any of the selected colors and select **Voxel Selection by Color**
 2. Select **Voxel Shader Mode** [C]
 3. Select **Paint**
 5. Select the shader in the **Shader List**
-6. Draw a box over the volume; only the selected voxels will be updated.
+6. Draw a box over the volume — only the selected voxels will be updated.

 <table>
 	<tr>